-The process of getting a Minimal Viable Product for your medical device may seem like a complex one.
+The process of developing a Minimum Viable Product for your medical device may seem complex.
 But the truth is, this process follows a logical set of steps that even the greenest tech startups can easily follow.
-From the creation of your Software Requirements Document to prototyping to the development of the actual MVP, the most important aspect is having the right software partner to work through the steps with you.
+From creating your Software Requirements Document and prototyping to developing the actual MVP, the most important aspect is having the right software partner to work through the steps with you.

-Below, we’ll take a closer look at what MVP software is and the five steps every medical device company should go through to create their MVP.
-We’ll also share some of the specific tactics Sequenex takes with our clients to ensure we create the most useful and effective MVP software to get you to market sooner.
+Below, we’ll take a closer look at what MVP software is and the five steps every medical device company should go through to create their MVP software.
+We’ll also share some of the specific tactics Sequenex uses with our clients to ensure we create the most useful and effective MVP software, helping you get to market sooner.

 What Is an MVP?